Grow Aster Flowers to Attract Butterflies in Fall

 Many native asters are available, including New York aster (Symphyotrichum novi-belgii), New England aster and climbing Carolina aster (Ampelaster carolinianus).
 They’re perfectly suited to the climate and growing conditions in their native ranges.

 The aster shown above is a cultivar of New York aster, known as ‘Magic Purple’.
 It grows up to 5 feet tall under the right conditions and attracts late summer and fall butterflies in droves.

 Attract butterflies with native Stokes’ aster.

 Grow Asters for Butterflies

 However, their common names remain the same.
-They are often still referred to by their former aster species names as well.
-So don’t be surprised to see a variety of botanical names applied to these plants.
-When it comes to attracting butterflies, they continue to be the same excellent nectar plants they’ve always been!
+They are often still referred to by their former aster species names, as well.
+So don’t be surprised to see a variety of botanical names applied to these plants at the garden center.
+Regardless of their name, when it comes to attracting butterflies, they continue to be the same excellent nectar plants they’ve always been!